schibsted/spid-tech-docs/resources/articles/selfservice/authentication.md

 ## Becoming a "VIP" in SPiD

 Since you are now basically a VIP you will notice that you can't still access the SPiD self-service system from the links above.
-It tells you to enter some kind of weird code.
+It tells you to enter some kind of code.
 This code is a two factor authentication and can be setup from you account pages.

 In order to access self-service you will need an app for you mobile phone or desktop that can handle TOTP-codes (Timed-based One Time Passwords).
 Our suggestion is Google Authenticator but there is loads of other apps out there for free.